Welcome to Technical studies at Blackburn College

 *Destinations of Leavers of Higher Education, known outcomes.

-From 2017 onwards, there is a brand new GCSE grading system being phased in.
+There is currently a brand new GCSE grading system being phased in.
 The current A* to G system will eventually be replaced with a numerical system - ranging from 9 (highest) to 1 (lowest).
 Learn more about the new GCSE grading system and how this will affect the way your results will look.

 View our courses